• Skip to primary navigation

 Read my article Shrimp Étouffée for more detailed instructions, step-by-step photos, and substitutions.

-Leftovers can be held in the fridge, in an airtight container for 3-4 days, and in the freezer for up to 6 months.
+Leftovers can be held in the fridge, in an airtight container for 3-4 days, or in the freezer for up to 6 months.

 Substitute margarine or vegetable oil for the butter.

 Substitute Chicken or Seafood stock for the shrimp stock.
-Water may also be used.
+Water may also be used if stock is not available.

 Calories: 346kcal | Carbohydrates: 11g | Protein: 20g | Fat: 25g | Saturated Fat: 15g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 6g | Trans Fat: 1g | Cholesterol: 203mg | Sodium: 1515mg | Potassium: 418mg | Fiber: 2g | Sugar: 3g | Vitamin A: 2056IU | Vitamin C: 32mg | Calcium: 134mg | Iron: 1mg